estelora/docker-mailcatcher-imap/README.md

-# docker-mailcatcher-imap
+# mailcatcher-imap

-This docker container can be use to send emails via SMTP and route all incoming SMTP traffic to a single mailbox which can be accessed via IMAP.
+This docker container can be used to send emails via SMTP and routes all incoming SMTP traffic to a single mailbox.

+You can access this mail via IMAP protocol.

+Sometimes for testing purposes, ssl is necessary!
+I needed this to make email testing fast with imaps and a the Java imaps mail api (which ran on Selenium Webdriver).

-You can also access the mailbox via the webmail service which is exposed on port 80.
+You can also access the mailbox via the webmail service which is exposed on port 1080, if you follow the example run below.

 ## Example Run